HomeGuidesReference

 Disabling Forage Checkout Tax Calculations

-• The total amount captured by Forage will equal the sum of the snap_total, ebt_cash_total, and remaining_total values provided in the session creation request.
+• First, the total amount that Forage charges will exactly match the sum of the snap_total, ebt_cash_total, and remaining_total values that you provide in the session request.

 Forage Checkout